simonambridge/DataStax-5.0-Multi-Instance-Demo/README.md

 I thoroughly recommend you use Joel Jacobsone's latest vagrant build that provisions a single larger node designed to support multiple instances of DataStax Enterprise.

-Joel's Multi-Instance host repo is https://github.com/joeljacobson/vagrant-ansible-cassandra (along with a great multi-node vagrant build if you want to a three node cluster with opscentre).
+Joel's Multi-Instance host repo is here https://github.com/joeljacobson/vagrant-ansible-cassandra (along with a great multi-node vagrant build here https://github.com/joeljacobson/vagrant-ansible-cassandra if you want to a three node cluster with opscentre).

 Start your VM and move on to the next section for configuration details.